 So how are pigs raised?
-I thought I would give a brief overview of how our pigs are raised.
-Granted there are many ways to raise pigs and as long as the health and care of the animal is the highest priority, there is no wrong way.
+Here is an overview of how our pigs are raised.
+Granted, there are many ways to raise pigs and as long as the health and care of the animal is the highest priority, there is no wrong way.
 Each farmer raises pigs based on their resources, knowledge and access to expertise.

 Pigs Raised Indoors

-Our pigs are housed indoors because we feel it’s the best system for them.
+We house our pigs indoors because we feel it’s the best system for them.
 We have brutal winters in Minnesota and our pig genetics would not allow them to thrive outdoors.
 By bringing them inside, we can control the temperature, ventilation, eliminate predators, sunburn, bug bites, mange, and worms.
 Technology makes us better farmers.
 We can manage the barn environment through a phone app–allowing us to be better farmers.

 Pig Health Care

-We work very closely with a local veterinarian who develops a health care plan for our pigs.
+We work closely with a local veterinarian who develops a health care plan for our pigs.
 The health care plan includes vaccinations, which help prevent illnesses.
 We only administer antibiotics when absolutely necessary and only as a last resort.
-When we need to administer antibiotics, a prescription is prescribed by our veterinarian and is required to purchase antibiotics.
+When we need to administer antibiotics, our veterinarian prescribes a prescription, which is required to purchase antibiotics.

-We also follow drug labels in regards to withdrawals.
-Pigs are NOT sent to market with any drug residue.
+We also follow drug labels regarding withdrawals.
+We do not send pigs to market with any drug residue.
 It’s illegal and the packers check all animals for any drug residue.

 Feeding Our Animals